serialphotog/hackeradam.com/content/post/solving-sevebs-crackme05.md

     - /solving-sevebs-crackme05
 ---

-A skill set that I haven’t quite had the chance to foster just yet is that of reverse engineering software.
-It’s not so much that I lack any fundamental understanding of high-level software development, low-level software concepts, or operating system concepts, but more that I just haven’t taken the time to practice and develop the skill.

-I’ve decided it’s time to change that!
+I've recently found myself wanting to further my reverse engineering skills.
 One of the ways I’ll be doing this is by working on crackmes.
 This one in particular is from Crackmes.de user seVeb and is called **[crackme05](http://crackmes.cf/users/seveb/crackme05/)**.
 It’s marked as a C/C++ program compiled for Linux and is rated as being very easy for newbies.
 Sounds like a perfect place to start!

 ## Initial Look